randdusing/cordova-plugin-bluetoothle/readme.md

 ## Errors ##

 Whenever the error callback is executed, the return object will contain the error type and a message.
-* initialize - Bluetooth is not initialized (Try initializing Bluetooth)
+* initialize - Bluetooth isn't initialized (Try initializing Bluetooth)
+* enable - Bluetooth isn't enabled (Request user to enable Bluetooth)
 * startScan - Scan couldn't be started (Is the scan already running?)
 * stopScan - Scan couldn't be stopped (Is the scan already stopped?)
 * connect - Connection attempt failed (Is the device address correct?)